ssvlabs/ssv-network/docs/roles.md

 - `SSVNetwork.updateExecuteOperatorFeePeriod()` - Updates the period for executing operator fees
 - `SSVNetwork.updateLiquidationThresholdPeriod()` - Updates the liquidation threshold period
 - `SSVNetwork.updateMinimumLiquidationCollateral()` - Updates the minimum collateral required to prevent liquidation
+- `SSVNetwork.updateMaximumOperatorFee()` - Updates the maximum fee an operator can set

 ## Operator owner